sotiraslab/earnest_nmf_tau_staging/README.md

 #### Rerunning NMF

 The scripts above will not rerun NMF - [see the NMF folder README for information on how to do so](https://github.com/sotiraslab/nmf_tau/tree/main/nmf).

+## Applying staging to new data

+The staging system we describe can be applied to new tau-PET data.
+[See here for steps and examples.](https://github.com/sotiraslab/earnest_nmf_tau_staging/tree/main/apply_ptc_staging)

 ## Requirements